How is Virtual Studio different from the open source JackTrip project?

 How much does Virtual Studio cost?

 Virtual Studio also offers fully managed audio servers using cloud providers.
 We plan to make these available free of charge for a limited time during the beta period.
-Afterwards, we plan to charge a per minute fee for running these servers, on the order of around $1 per 10 musicians per hour.
+Afterwards, we plan to charge a per minute fee for running these servers, on the order of a few dollars per hour for a small group.

 How much bandwidth does Virtual Studio require?